 Top tips if you've been given a parking fine

-- If the car park operator is a member of one of the two trade bodies — the BPA or IPC — both have a code of practice for ticket issuing, a maximum charge limit and an appeals process.
+• If the car park operator is a member of one of the two trade bodies — the BPA or IPC — both have a code of practice for ticket issuing, a maximum charge limit and a published appeals process.
+If this is the case then your first step is to appeal to the company direct.

 Have you heard about the petrol and rings scam?